 I am thankful that I have watched the play of KE.
 It’s my first time to watch “Dula Ta.”
 I did not have the chance to watch it while I’m still studying at MSU-GenSan.
 Watching the play makes you proud because your fellow MSUans performed and conceptualized it.
 Prof. Romy Nervaes and his team are great in propagating the message of peace by staging this play.
 They are able to tour the play not only in the Philippines but to other countries.

 As Mindanaoan, we have implied responsibility to advocate peace in our homeland.
-We know how hard if armed conflict arises in Mindanao.
+We know how hard if the armed conflict arises in Mindanao.
 “Dula Ta” is a good reminder that if we take for granted the armed conflict in the past and never learned from it, there is a possibility that it will repeat itself.
 Although the audience has a different interpretation of the play, I’m sure that they have grasped the primary message of it.
-In times of war it only shows that there is no winner but only losers.
-We are all affected in armed conflict whether be soldiers, rebels or even civilians and most especially the children.
+In times of war, it only shows that there is no winner but only losers.
+We are all affected by armed conflict whether be soldiers, rebels or even civilians and most especially the children.
 In our own ways, let’s spread the message of peace and support peace for children in Mindanao.